K-tel: Music business

 K-tel recruited Australian Don Reedman (twin brother of Peter Reedman, who was already working in the Australian office) to set up the UK-based division of K-tel Records in the early 1970s.

 The company built the business of releasing compilation albums that combined material from a number of popular artists onto a single theme album using the tag line "20 Original Hits!
 20 Original Stars!".
 The company negotiated directly with artists and labels for the rights to reproduce their original recordings, in the process also securing a long-term asset through adding those recordings to their catalogue.
+K-tel’s marketing of such albums was most noted for its television advertisements which were described by Andrew H. Malcolm of The New York Times as "blunt, grainy and loud" and featured Winnipeg radio disc jockey Bob Washington who had an "urgent, driving voice" and was "obviously assigned to squeeze four minutes of copy into a one-minute ad."

 While most of the compilation albums relied on the pop charts of the day, there were some that focused on hits from a specific genre.
 Examples include: